Orange-OpenSource/galera-operator/README.md

 ### Create Galera Cluster

 Once Galera Operator is deployed, Galera can be deployed.
 You need to deploy a ConfigMap to specify the my.cnf configuration.
 Operator will overwrite some parameters or add it if not present.
-A Secret is used to provide access to Galera Operator to interact with Galera.
+A Secret is used to provide access to Galera Operator to interact with the managed galera cluster.

 ```bash
 $ kubectl apply -f ./example-manifests/galera-cluster/10-priority-class.yaml